ParanoidAndroid/android_frameworks_base/README.md

 For Nexus devices, use the branch 'jellybean'.

-For the rest of non-nexus devices, the branch to use is 'jellybean-legacy'
+For non-nexus devices, use the 'jellybean-legacy'